 2. Did they abandon their shopping cart?
 Follow up with free shipping or a discount.

-68.3% of online shopping carts are abandoned before a purchase is completed (Baymard Institute).
-And data from Salesforce confirms that while the average revenue for promotional emails is $0.02 and welcome emails $0.18, the average revenue for abandoned cart emails is $5.64.
+Salesforce found that while the average revenue for promotional emails is $0.02 and welcome emails $0.18, the average revenue for abandoned cart emails is $5.64.
 That’s huge.

 Here’s even more data to chew on:

 • According to BigCommerce, decreasing abandonment rate should be a high priority for online store owners, since this cohort of users have demonstrated interest — and abandonment is often between 60 and 80%.

 • According to SaleCycle, nearly half of all abandoned cart emails are opened and over a third of clicks lead to purchases back on site.

 • 44 percent of cart abandoners do so because of shipping costs, according to Forrester.
 If offered free shipping, those consumers would complete their purchase.